quangminh1212/TeleDrive/README.md

 ## File Storage

-Files are stored locally in the `uploads` directory.
+Files are stored locally in the `uploads` directory and file metadata is stored in a JSON file in the `data` directory.
 For production use, you might want to consider using cloud storage solutions.

 ## License